ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 Originally, sockets presented a blocking interface for establishing connections and transferring data.
 However, most modern applications interact with the network asynchronously.
 Emulation of an asynchronous interface using sockets generally uses a try-and-fail model.
 If the application wants to read, but data has not yet been received from the peer, the call to read will fail.
 The application then waits and can try again later.
 In contrast to sockets, all interaction using the Transport Services API is expected to be asynchronous and use an event-driven model (see {{events}}).
 For example, an application first issues a call to receive new data from the connection.
 When delivered data becomes available, this data is delivered to the application using asynchronous events that contain the data.
 Error handling is also asynchronous; a failure to send data results in an asynchronous error event.

-The Transport Services API also delivers events regarding the lifetime of a connection and changes in the available network links, which were not previously made explicit in sockets.
+The Transport Services API also delivers events regarding the lifetime of a connection and changes in the available network links, which were not previously made explicit in the sockets API.

 Using asynchronous events allows for a more natural interaction model when establishing connections and transferring data.
 Events in time more closely reflect the nature of interactions over networks, as opposed to how sockets represent network resources as file system objects that may be temporarily unavailable.